 2. How to start off with coconut oil to avoid diarrhea?

-If you want to get back on coconut oil for its health benefits, don't make the same mistake again as a beginner.
+If you want to get back on coconut oil for its amazing health benefits, don't make the same mistake again as a beginner.
 You've learned your lesson, right?
 So, how much to start with?

 One teaspoon.
 And even with just a teaspoon, never take it on an empty stomach.
 You just never know how your body will react even on a teaspoon of coconut oil although this rarely causes diarrhea.